 Recent News

-Batik boucle fabric Burlap Fabric Chenille Chiffon Cotton Damask Drop Cloth Elastane fabric painting Faux fur Felt Fleece Fabric Gingham Jacquard linen Lycra lyocell fabric Merino Wool Michaels Fabric Microfiber Modal Fabric Muslin Nylon organza Polar Fleece Fabric Polyester Poplin quilting fabric Rayon Fabric Satin Weave Silk Fabric spandex sunbrella fabric Taffeta tartans Tencel Terry Cloth tulle fabric Twill Fabric Upholstery Fabric Viscose Wool
+Batik boucle fabric Burlap Fabric Chenille Chiffon Cotton Damask Elastane fabric painting Faux fur Felt Fleece Fabric Gabardine Fabric Gingham Jacquard linen Lycra lyocell fabric Merino Wool Michaels Fabric Microfiber Modal Fabric Muslin Nylon organza Polar Fleece Fabric Polyester Poplin quilting fabric Rayon Fabric Satin Weave Silk Fabric spandex sunbrella fabric Taffeta tartans Tencel Terry Cloth tulle fabric Twill Fabric Upholstery Fabric velvet fabric Viscose Waterproof Fabric Wool